kkauder/eic.github.io/_software/pythia6.md

 * 9th to X-1 line: track-wise info of 1st event
 * Xth line <tt>============================================</tt>

-**For each subsequent event, lines 7 through X repeat analogously   .**
+**For each subsequent event, lines 7 through X repeat analogously.**

 ##### How to analyze events